mparchment/salsabil-io/src/content/blog/tafsir.md

 - *Al-Tahsil* by Abu’l-Abbas al-Mahdawi

 This work places tafsir, abrogation, i’rab, ahkam, and qira’at into well-organized sections.
+For an overview of the meanings of specific words in the Qur’an, read *Kulliyat al-Alfadh* by al-Qarni.
+Gharib al-Quran by Ibn Qutaybah is also a highly influential work that is quoted by many of the classical mufassirin such as al-Tabari, al-Qurtubi, and al-Razi.
+It is relatively brief and the best place to begin looking for the meaning of ambiguous words.

 - *Zad al-Masir* by Ibn al-Jawzi